jamiegl/xyzblog/content/posts/financial-disclosure-p2/index.md

 +++
-title = "Scraping financial discloure reports from the House of Clerks website with Python - Part 2: Contour detection and table preprocessing using opencv" description = "Part 2 of a series on acquring and scanning House of Clerks financal disclosures using Python.
+title = "Scraping financial disclosure reports from the House of Clerks website with Python - Part 2: Contour detection and table preprocessing using opencv" description = "Part 2 of a series on acquiring and scanning House of Clerks financal disclosures using Python.
 Covers pulling the table from the PDFs using contour detection and splitting it out into rows using morphological operations." date = 2023-05-26 updated = 2023-05-26 draft = false